computation-structures/asim/EDX.md

 </problem>
 ```

-* If you want to restrict programs to the EDUCORE subset of the ARM instruction
+* If you want to restrict programs to the Educore subset of the ARM instruction
 set, change the `html_file` parameter to `"/static/educore_edx.html"`.
+And if
+you want the Educore pipelined emulation, change the parameter to
+`"/static/educore_pipelined_edx.html"`.

 * Modify the template, replacing `<bufferspecs>` with a
 comma-separated list of <a href="https://www.json.org/json-en.html">JSON</a>